 - Students who are receiving a Graduate Assistantship (or other non-resident waiver) are not eligible for the Academic NRTW as their non-resident tuition is already being covered.

-Graduate students NRTWs are nonrenewable awards.
+Graduate student NRTWs are nonrenewable awards.
 Students that meet the above requirements will automatically be considered each year/semester based on availability.

 2) Western Regional Graduate Program (WRGP)

 Graduate students who are from the following states and programs are eligible for the WRGP.
 Please contact your department for more information.